dwoods-40/Hangman_with_Difficulties/projectroadmap.md

 - Made Project Road Map .md file
 - Improved readme.md file
-- made checklist in this file
+- Made a checklist in this file
+- Completed all requirements for sprint 1

+Week of April 12th

+- Worked on the main game file
+- Finished the main
+- Everything is working
+- Main game runs
+- Started testing tkinter and how to do the GUI